 Transitional Housing.
 In 2020, the City amended the Municipal Code to include a definition of transitional housing.
 Per Municipal Code Section 30-49.4, transitional housing shall be considered a residential use and shall be subject only to those restrictions that apply to other residential dwellings of the same type in the same zone.
 Several organizations in Compton are actively providing transitional housing.
 These include Jordan Disciples Community Service, Mrs. Flowers, Creative Learning Institute and At the Fountain Transitional Living.
+The Zoning Code will be amended to ensure transitional housing is similarly permitted in all zones that permit residential uses, including mixed use zones.

 Permanent Supportive Housing.
 In 2020, the City amended the Municipal Code to include permanent supportive housing.
 Per Municipal Code Section 30-49.4, permanent supportive housing shall be considered a residential use and shall be subject only to those restrictions that apply to other residential dwellings of the same type in the same zone.
+Supportive housing is approved by-right in all residential zones.
+However, the